On the Birational Nature of Lifting: Counter-examples in higher dimension

-By blowing up the reduced singular locus $Z\to X$, we obtain a projective resolution of singularities.
-Since $\Het{3}(Z,\QQ_{\ell})=0$ by \cite[Cororollary 3.2]{schoen}, it follows from \cite[Proposition 11.1]{schoen} that $Z$ does not admit a lift even to a ramified extension of $W(k)$.
+By blowing up the reduced singular locus of $X$, we obtain a projective resolution of singularities $Z\to X$.
+Since $\Het{3}(Z,\QQ_{\ell})=0$ for every prime $\ell\neq p$ by \cite[Cororollary 3.2]{schoen}, it follows from \cite[Proposition 11.1]{schoen} that $Z$ does not admit a lift even to a ramified extension of $W(k)$.

 By \cite[Lemma 3.1]{schoen2} or \cite[\S6.2]{CvS}, there exists a small resolution $\overline{{\cal X}}\to {\cal X}$ of the $3$ double points lying over $\{0,1,\infty\}$ in the category of algebraic spaces.
-The reduction $\overline{X}$ of $\overline{{\cal X}}$ modulo $p$ has precisely one double point and is a partial resolution of singularities of $X$.
-Let $Y\to \overline{X}$ be a small resolution of this double point, still in the category of algebraic spaces.
-Since $Y$ is rigid by \cite[\S6]{CvS}, and $\overline{X}$ has precisely one double point, it follows from \cite[Remark 4.5]{CvS} that $\overline{X}$ is also rigid.
-Thus, $Y$ does not lift to a ramified extension of $W(k)$ by \cite[Theorem 4.3]{CvS} (although this result is stated for schemes, it also holds for algebraic spaces, see the discussion in \cite[\S6]{CvS}).
+The reduction $\overline{X}$ of $\overline{{\cal X}}$ modulo $p$ has precisely one double point and thus, is a partial resolution of singularities of $X$.
+Let $Y\to \overline{X}$ be a small resolution of the remaining double point, still in the category of algebraic spaces.
+Since $Y$ is rigid \cite[Proposition 6.3]{CvS}, and $\overline{X}$ has precisely one double point, it follows from \cite[Remark 4.5]{CvS} that $\overline{X}$ is also rigid.
+Thus, $Y$ does not lift to a ramified extension of $W(k)$ by \cite[Theorem 4.3]{CvS} (although this result is stated for schemes, it also holds for algebraic spaces, see the discussion on \cite[page 242]{CvS}).

-We claim that neither $Z$ nor $Y$ lifts to $W_2(k)$: since $Z$ dominates $Y$, it suffices to show that $Y$ does not lift to $W_2(k)$ by Proposition \ref{burns-wahl}.
-Thus, assume to the contrary that $Y$ lifts to some $Y'$ over $W_2(k)$.
-This lift blows down to a lift $\overline{X}'$ of $\overline{X}$ by Proposition \ref{burns-wahl}.
-By \cite[page 237]{CvS}, the induced lift of the double point is analytically equivalent to
+We claim that neither $Z$ nor $Y$ lifts to $W_2(k)$: since there exists a dominant birational morphism $g:Z\to Y$ that satisfies $Rg_\ast\OO_Z=\OO_Y$ by \cite[Corollary 3.2.4]{rulling}, it suffices to show that $Y$ does not lift to $W_2(k)$ by Proposition \ref{burns-wahl}.
+Thus, assume to the contrary that $Y$ lifts to some $Y'$ over$W_2(k)$.
+This lift blows down to a lift $\overline{X}'$ of $\overline{X}$ by \cite[Theorem 4.1]{CvS} and Proposition \ref{burns-wahl}.
+By \cite[page 237]{CvS}, the induced lift of the double point to $W_2(k)$ is analytically equivalent to